filmaj/medic/README.md

 > Continuous integration setup for [Apache Cordova](http://cordova.io)

-medic will deploy to real iOS, Android and BlackBerry 10 devices and run JavaScript test suites in a hybrid application container (Apache Cordova). medic aggregates test run data, categorizing by device characters, into a single document store, powered by [Apache CouchDB](http://couchdb.apache.org), and comes with a dashboard so you can see these results. medic will scan your machine for all connected mobile devices and queue builds for any device that is missing from your Couch. medic supports automating most JavaScript test suites.
+- medic will deploy to real iOS, Android and BlackBerry 10 devices and run JavaScript test suites in a hybrid application container (Apache Cordova).
+- medic aggregates test run data, categorizing by device characters, into a single document store, powered by [Apache CouchDB](http://couchdb.apache.org), and comes with a dashboard so you can see these results.
+- medic will scan your machine for all connected mobile devices and queue builds for any device that is missing from your Couch.
+- medic supports automating most JavaScript test suites.
 By default it runs the Apache Cordova test suite ([mobile-spec](http://git-wip-us.apache.org/repos/asf/cordova-mobile-spec.git)), but allows for customizing the test suite application.

+## Supported Platforms

+- Android
+- iOS
+- BlackBerry (Playbook and BlackBerry 10)

 ## Giv'er

 1. **VERY IMPORTANT**: Customize the parameters laid out in the `./config.json` file.
-2. `sudo npm install`
+2. `(sudo) npm install` to get the dependencies sorted.
 3. `node build.js` to run builds of the cordova test suite (mobile-spec), listening to latest commits for all supported cordova platforms.
-Lots of customization availab le.
+Lots of customization available.
 For custimzation, see usage section below.
 4. `node dashboard.js` to run the dashboard server summarizing test results

 ## Requirements